GuiBo79/CarND-LaneLines-P1/Term1WriteUP.md

 **Finding Lane Lines on the Road**

 The mains goals  are the following:

-* Make a pipeline that finds lane lines on the road
+* Make a pipeline that finds lane lines on the road in image and movies.
-* Reflect on your work in a written report
+* Reflect about the challenges and issues that´s envolves in a real situation of computer vision and image treatment.

 [//]: # (Image References)